 Starting with this version it is possible to change inherited build steps right in the build configuration.

 TeamCity now provides the ability to enforce settings for all of the build configurations in a project hierarchy.
-For instance, with help of this feature, it is possible to enforce agent side checkout everywhere, or make sure that all build configurations have some strict execution timeout.
+For instance, with the help of this feature, it is possible to enforce agent side checkout everywhere or make sure that all build configurations have some strict execution timeout.

 To enforce some settings in the project hierarchy, a template with these settings must be created.
 After that, a system administrator can set this template as the enforced settings template in the project:

 To some extent, the enforced settings template works similarly to the default template - i.e. all of its settings are inherited in build configurations of the project hierarchy.
 The difference is that these inherited settings cannot be disabled or overridden anyhow.
 In addition to that, only the system administrator can associate a project with a specific enforced settings template - project administrator permissions are not sufficient.
 On the other hand, the template itself can be edited by a project administrator who can administer the project where the template is defined.

 If the enforced settings template is specified in a project and another template is assigned as the enforced settings in a subproject, the subproject's template will have a higher priority.

 Currently, it is not possible to enforce VCS roots, build steps, triggers, dependencies, and requirements.
 Let us know if you see valid use cases when this would be useful.

 Project Level NuGet Feed